nareshb183/website/learningHTML.md

 header,<header></header>
 Adding line no 1 : It is a test.
-Adding line no 2 : Test is not clear. footer, main, sidebar,
+Adding line no 2 : Test is not clear.
+Addubg line no 3 : Trying but not got the point still. footer, main, sidebar,